 This book is so wonderful, I had to buy a copy for my personal library!
 The author has a lovely way of looking at the world and the detritus that could become art.
 I love the diverse techniques that are covered in detail including rust-dyeing, eco-dyeing, leaf-printing, and stitching of all kinds of natural materials and found objects.
 This is a beautiful book to simply leaf through and get ideas, but if you want to learn any of the techniques you will find all the information you need to be successful!

 A great book for those who like to gather.
 It contains lots of ideas for ways to use all the souvenirs that one picks up on a walk in the woods or on the beach.
 Some of the projects are pretty grand, but many are doable, and you will get lots of new ideas just looking through the book.
 It even includes wild edibles!

 Gifts From the Herb Garden by Emelie Tolley and Chris Mead

 Chock-full of beautiful photos, this is a lovely book.
 The focus is on cultivated flowers and herbs, but you could apply many of the ideas to wild native plants as well.
 This book teaches good techniques for collecting and drying herbs and flowers, and it includes recipes and instructions for making wreaths, sachets, potpourri, and personal care products.
 After spending some time with this book, I’ve decided to plant more flowers and herbs this year so I can use them in new ways.

 I enjoy these types of books because they encourage me to look at my surroundings through a slightly different lens and with a mind open to all sorts of possibilities.
-I found it much too difficult to narrow my favorites down even this far, so I’ve also created a list of honorable mentions.
+I found it much too difficult to narrow my favorites down even this far, so I’ve also created a list of honorable mentions, opens a new window.
 I hope you'll find a book that inspires you to create something new - or to take a walk on the wild side!